Vijaypare7/user-management/README.md

 Copy .env.example file to .env and edit database credentials there Run composer install
 Run php artisan key:generate
-Run php artisan migrate --seed (it has some seeded data) Run php artisan serve.
+For the database - see management.sql if faced any issues in migrations Run php artisan migrate --seed (it has some seeded data) Run php artisan serve.
 Run php artisan test (it will perform UnitTest for APIs)